 - anti-inflammatory, pain relief medicines or creams

 - stretching, strengthening exercises or resistance training

-- water exercise including swimming.
+- water exercise such as swimming

-Your doctor may suggest you consult an orthopaedic surgeon if surgery or other specialist treatment is needed.
+Your doctor may suggest you see an orthopaedic surgeon (bone doctor) if surgery or other specialist treatment is needed.

-Last reviewed: November 2015
+Last reviewed: July 2022